pradnyesh45/Newspaper-Distribution-System/README.md

 - Run command $ npm start, this will start the server on port 8000

 ## Step 3
-- Click on user sign up for registering as a user
+- Click on user sign-up for registering as a user, click on user sign-in for signing as a user, click on user sign-out to sign out
-- Click on vendor sign up for registering as a vendor
-- Click on user sign in for signing as a user
+- Click on vendor sign up for registering as a vendor, click on user sign-up for signing as a vendor, click on vendor sign-out to sign out
-- Click on user sign out to go to the home page
-- Click on vendor sign in for signing as a vendor
-- Click on vendor sign out to go to the home page